 November in Chicago: Events Around Town

 There is plenty going on around town this month.
 From holiday events to food festivals, we have it all planned out for you.
-There are also some holiday show coming up, including a show with the one and only Mariah Carey!
 Check out the video and the event listings below.
 Here's what should be on your agenda.